Lafric/AngularTodoApp/README.md

-#TO AUTOMATICALY RUN THIS APP CLICK HERE => http://localhost:4200/
+#TO AUTOMATICALY RUN THIS APP CLICK HERE => https://lafric.github.io/AngularTodoApp/ THEN CLICK THE << http://localhost:4200/ >> OF THE DOCUMENT THAT WILL BE DISPLAY

 # AngularTodoApp